iNomanIkram/iac-aws-cloudformation-ha-arch-implementation/README.md

-# Deploy a High-Availability Web Application Using AWS CloudFormation - IaaS
+# Deploy a High-Availability Flask Application Using AWS CloudFormation - IaaS

 Infrastructure-as-code (IAC) that automates the process of creating a secured and high-availability environment and deploying an application (python flask app) on ec2 instance.
 The script contains all the configurations needed for a repeatable process so that the infrastructure can be discarded and recreated at will multiple times.